marinadelconte/ReadMeGenerator/README.md

 ## Usage
 This is intended to speed up the process of working on a ReadMe when submitting assignments and projects to Github.
+To see this application in use, please visit the following link: https://drive.google.com/file/d/1PQhGyjpAUGI9T86ZX_Z2qTTp4USpGMO9/view

 ## Contributing
 Marina Del Conte